dwittaker/nd00333-capstone/README.md

 *In reality, the experiment was previously run for an hour a few times, which was later deemed unnecessary (The HyperDrive experiment always yielded better results).

 ### Results
-The AutoML experimented completed around 11 iterations with the best, a stack ensemble, topping out at ~92.6% R2 score.
+The AutoML experiment completed around 11 iterations with the best, a stack ensemble, topping out at ~92.6% R2 score.
 This ensemble was comprised of a XGBoostRegressor that was preprocessed using a standard scaler and a LightGBMRegressor that was preprocessed using a max absolute scaler.

 For the XGBoost algorithm, the parameters included:
 - Number of estimators: 100